sarff/sarff/README.md

 ----------

    * Experience as a 1C programmer; Head of IT department;
-   * Experience in development and implementation of products from scratch (retail sales, CRM, CPA)
+   * Experience in development and implementation of products from scratch (retail sales, CRM, CPA, Payment gateway etc.)
    * Experience in interacting and implementing various API, payment systems

 Technical Experience